Humphrys genealogy

 His address is listed as Limerick at mar.

-She is listed as "Minnie" at children's births.
+She is "Minnie" in records, like census and children's births.

 Can't find her birth in [GROI].